Shanmukh459/Game-hub/README.md

 # Game Hub

+## Update Version - 2

+- Made some major updates to the code base and inturn to the application
+- Changed the single page application(SPA) to Multi page appication(MPA)
+- Used React Router to implement seamless routing and created a new Game Detail page
+- Added React Query to handle the data fetching logic
+- Implemented infinte scroll and pagination
+- Leveraged Zustand to handle the state management logic of the application

 ## About the project

-- This project is basically recreating the funcitonality and the look and feel of the [rawg](https://rawg.io/) website
+- This project is basically recreating the functionality and the look and feel of the [rawg](https://rawg.io/) website
 - Experiemented with new UI library called [Chakra UI](https://v2.chakra-ui.com/) and it is really amazing to work with it.
 - Created responsive UI layouts to fit different screen resolutions like Tablet, Mobile, Desktop.
 - Users also has the ability to switch between dark and light themes